I enjoy sports, although I'm not good at

 Iowa, Oberlin Ohio, and Worcester Massachusetts,

 respectively, which was at least interesting.

-A couple of good causes:My partner Will's & my Charity of the year: Updated 2010: our favorite charity now is the American Civil Liberties Union (ACLU).
-This is because all power corrupts, and the US may no longer have a viable political opposition party.
-The ACLU supports the rule of law (e.g. on-line privacy, trials for those accused of terrorism).
+A couple of good causes:My partner Will's & my Charity of the year: Updated 2014: since 2010, our favoured charity has been the American Civil Liberties Union (ACLU).
+This is because all power corrupts, but the ACLU supports the rule of law (e.g. on-line privacy, trials for those accused of terrorism).
 Actually, I've been a card-carrying member for years.
 We are no longer supporting Amnesty International, because of its unquestioning, amoral, sensationalising support of people like Moazzam Begg.
 Just because the USA wronged someone doesn't make them right.